dos1/neo900-www/content/0024-b2b-connector.md

 Title:      Neo900 Board-to-Board Connectors vs. the Tombstone Effect
-Date:     2016-10-21
+Date:       2016-10-22
 Category:   news
 Author:     hellekin
 Slug:       neo900-b2b-connectors-vs-the-tombstone-effect
 Tags:       b2b connectors, disco, tombstone
+body_attrs: class="disco"

 There is software.
 There is hardware.
 There is nightmare.
 Hellekin's venture into the scary world of Tombstone.